geetkhatri/geetkhatri.github.io/_pages/about.md

 My interests lie at the intersection of signal processing and machine learning.
 I'm particularly interested in their application to problems in audio, computer vision and medicine.
 My [research and project work](/projects) so far has been primarily focused on speech enhancement, audio compression and onset detection in audio signals.

-Currently, I'm working as a software engineer at UBS in Pune, India.
+Currently, I'm working as a software engineer in Pune, India.
 Prior to that, I was in Delhi Technological University, where I obtained my bachelor's degree in Electronics and Communication Engineering.

 Some of my other interests are music, independent film and art.
 I write and produce music, which is available [here](https://tarynn.bandcamp.com/){:target="\_blank"}.